AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Tuples.md

 Tuples are an immutable data structure that can store a collection of elements of various types. <br />
 Think of a tuple like a list that can't be changed once made.
 Like lists, the individual elements can be accessed using brackets (\[ \]).

+Like sets, tuples are highly valued for their O(1) lookup time.

 ## Tuples by Example
 ```Python
 ''' DECLARING TUPLES '''